This Whole Wheat Cinnamon Crunch Banana Bread is a fun breakfast idea. Healthier with Greek yogurt & whole wheat flour, yet such a special treat!

 - is packed with mashed bananas for a rich banana flavor

 My pre-schooler is already pretty good at measuring out the dry ingredients, and she loves whisking the wet ingredients.

 I make the streusel and she sneaks little bites when she thinks I don’t see her.
 It’s the cutest thing ☺️

 How To Make Homemade Banana Bread

-If you want in-depth details, I have an entire post on how to make banana bread:
+By the way, if you want in-depth details, I have an entire post on how to make banana bread:

 How to make banana bread moist?

 This recipe has a few healthy swaps.
 They don’t make it super special health food…

 But the Greek yogurt in there especially helps to make a moist banana bread – even though I make this bread with 100% whole wheat flour!